mrocklin/blog/_posts/work/2018-01-30-the-case-for-numba.md

 So, given these advantages why didn't Jake's original prophecy hold true?

-I believe that there are two primary reasons why Numba has not been more widely adopted among other open source projects:
+I believe that there are three primary reasons why Numba has not been more widely adopted among other open source projects:

 1.  **LLVM Dependency**: Numba depends on LLVM, which was historically difficult to install without a system package manager (like apt-get, brew) or conda.
 	Library authors are not willing to exclude users that use other packaging toolchains, particularly Python's standard tool, `pip`.